FrostyOS-dev/FrostyOS-old/README.md

 ### Other platforms

 - All modern POSIX operating systems (including MacOS X) should be able to build and run this OS.
 It might just take a bit more effort.
-- Windows versions that don't support WSL2 or WSLg might require a lot more effort to get this OS running, so I recommend to just install a Linux VM on those.
+- Windows versions that don't support WSL2 or WSLg might require a lot more effort to get this OS running, so I recommend to just install a Linux Virtual Machine on those.